WHAT IS IN THIS LEAFLET

 Some medicines and Primolut N may interfere with each other.
 These include:

-- medicines used to treat epilepsy such as primidone, phenytoin, barbiturates, carbamazepine, oxcarbazepine
+- medicines used to treat epilepsy such as primidone, phenytoin, barbiturates, carbamazepine, oxcarbazepine, topiramate, felbamate, lamotrigine

-- medicines used to treat tuberculosis such as rifampicin, rifabutin
+- medicines used to treat tuberculosis such as rifampicin

-- medicines used to treat fungal infections such as griseofulvin
+- medicines used to treat fungal infections such as griseofulvin, ketoconazole

 - herbal medicines containing St John’s Wort

 These medicines may be affected by Primolut N or may affect how well it works.
-You may need different amounts of your medicines, or you may need to take different medicines.
+Your doctor may need to alter the dose of these medicines, or prescribe a different medicine.

 Your doctor and pharmacist have more information on medicines that you need to be careful with or avoid while taking this medicine.